Kościuszko in Racławice: History of the painting

 The painting was handed over on 14 May 1888 in the hall of the National Museum in the Cloth Hall (Kraków) in the presence of invited guests.
 Matejko and the committee members stood under the hanging painting.
 Matejko spoke first and said that he was very happy that he had managed to keep the promise he had made five years earlier.
 The chairman of the committee, Artur Potocki, thanked Matejko for "this great work of art and thought".
 He then submitted a report on the fundraising.
 The largest amount, over 20,000, was collected in Galicia.
 Money was also transferred from the Duchy of Poznań, Royal Prussia, Silesia, Bukowina, England, Sweden, Turkey, Australia and America.
 A total of 49,807 guldens was collected, which, as Potocki emphasized, did not cover the value of the painting.
 The committee retained the right to show the painting at exhibitions, and Matejko retained the right to reproduce the work.
 The Committee transferred the money to Matejko in installments.
 In November 1883, he transferred 20,000 guldens to the artist as an "advance", another installment of 15,000 was transferred in May 1884, and another 20,000 on 25 March 1887.

 In June, the painting was sent to Lviv for the exhibition of the United Society of Friends of Fine Arts and exhibited in the George Hotel, then in Poznań, and in 1889 it was shown in Vienna and at the Exposition Universelle in Paris.

 In May 1888, a department of the Kościuszko Society, in gratitude for the painting, decided to award Matejko the title of honorary member for the first time in the history of the association.

 The Artistic and Literary Circle in Kraków proposed, with the artist's consent, to make a reproduction of the painting.
 To raise funds for this, a festival was organized during which peasants who were the painter's extras appeared in a tableau vivant.
 Over 4,000 people took part in the festival and the income was 630 guldens.
 As part of the campaign of the Artistic and Literary Circle to get the painting into people's homes, in 1888 Juliusz Kossak prepared a watercolor based on the painting, which was popularized as a chromolithographic print.
 The first edition, of 12,000 copies, sold out within a few months.
 In the spring of 1889, a second edition was published.

-From 1890 to 1894, made a silver bas-relief Kościuszko at Racławice after a painting by Jan Matejko, commissioned by Juliusz Przeworski, which is currently in the Hungarian National Museum in Budapest.
+From 1890 to 1894, made a silver bas-relief Kościuszko in Racławice after a painting by Jan Matejko, commissioned by Juliusz Przeworski, which is currently in the Hungarian National Museum in Budapest.

 Russian censorship did not allow Warsaw magazines to publish articles about the painting, even critical ones.